Skip to content

 Multi-Tenant Portals

-Pricing data as of February 2026.
-Guru pricing beyond Starter tier is custom and not publicly disclosed.
-Actual costs may vary based on negotiated terms.
+Pricing as of February 2026.
+Guru's Builder tier pricing is custom and not publicly disclosed.
+Enterprise pricing for both platforms requires custom quotes.

-Compare all pricing tiers, included features, user limits, AI credits, and total cost of ownership between Docsie and Guru knowledge management platforms.
+Compare pricing tiers, included features, user limits, AI capabilities, and true total cost of ownership between Docsie and Guru.

 Docsie